 Cash Flow Statement

+The final food truck accounting report you will need to understand the basics of is the cash flow statement.
 The cash flow statement is different from your P&L report – it allows you track where your actual cash is at this moment.
 By managing your cash flow, you will be able to verify that you have actual cash on hand to pay employees and suppliers.
 You will be tracking cash flow on a daily basis, verifying cash in coming from sales against the amount of cash going out through your accounts payables, monthly expenses, food inventory, and labor costs.

 The main difference between an income statement and cash flow is that the cash flow report tracks the flow of cash you have on hand (or in your bank) or your solvency.